All the best to you and yours (and your team) for 2011 …

 The estimated 2011 Dodger payroll is approaching $110 million.

 This includes deferred payments.
-Why does this include deferred payments?
-Because if you don’t include deferred payments, then you’re never accounting for those payments being made.
+Why does this include deferred payments (look over here to know what it means from the experts from the Best Toronto accounting) Because if you don’t include deferred payments, then you’re never accounting for those payments being made.
 The fact that some of those payments are going to players no longer on the team doesn’t mean they’re not part of the player payroll.

 The Dodgers are paying Manny Ramirez this year, even though he is no longer part of the team.
 But it’s not like those payments shouldn’t count.
 Not only were they an investment in the 2009-10 pennant pursuits, they have an impact on what’s going on today.